 Use Bins and Baskets | Simplicity in the South

 Hiding clutter in a small room (like a laundry room) can be challenging.
 Utilize every square inch of space without looking messy by hanging bins and baskets to store everything from trash bags to dog food.
+This actually increases the storage space for items.

 via Simplicity in the South